Krishguptaaa/FASEROH-SYMBOLIC-LEARNING/README.md

 Limitations & Future Scope:
 While this repository successfully establishes a baseline for symbolic translation, there are inherent limitations bounded by the current hardware scope and architectural assumptions.

-1. The Inductive Bias of TransformersTransformers rely on positional encodings to understand sequence.
+1. The Inductive Bias of Transformers - Transformers rely on positional encodings to understand sequence.
 However, mathematics is hierarchical, not purely sequential.
 The Transformer's current Exact Match deficit ($\sim 51\%$) is likely due to standard sinusoidal embeddings failing to capture the strict algebraic order of operations.

 Future Scope: Implementing Relative Positional Encodings or replacing the flattened 1D sequence input with Graph Neural Networks (GNNs) or Tree-RNNs to natively ingest the Abstract Syntax Tree (AST) of the equations.

-2. Dataset Constriction vs. Compute LimitationsThe dataset is currently capped at 100,000 equations due to single-GPU (RTX 3050) / limited cloud compute boundaries.
+2. Dataset Constriction vs. Compute Limitations - The dataset is currently capped at 100,000 equations due to single-GPU (RTX 3050) / limited cloud compute boundaries.
 While sufficient for LSTM convergence, Transformers are notoriously data-hungry and typically require millions of rows to build robust internal representations of complex grammar (like calculus).

 Future Scope: Expanding the generation pipeline to 1M+ rows, distributed via PyTorch DDP.

-3. Operator ExtensibilityThe current generator is restricted to polynomials, exponents, and basic trigonometry.
+3. Operator Extensibility - The current generator is restricted to polynomials, exponents, and basic trigonometry.

 Future Scope: Injecting logarithmic (log), hyperbolic (sinh, cosh), and fractional power operators into the generator to verify if the latent space can handle extreme algebraic scaling without catastrophic forgetting.

-4. Data Augmentation via CommutativityCurrently, the model treats x + 2 and 2 + x as entirely different input sequences.
+4. Data Augmentation via Commutativity - Currently, the model treats x + 2 and 2 + x as entirely different input sequences.

 Future Scope: Implement a data loader that randomly applies commutative and associative permutations during training.
 This would artificially expand the dataset's robustness without requiring the generation of new computational graphs.